-Under the BlueCard® Program, benefits will be provided for Covered Services received outside of California, but within the BlueCard® Service Area.
-When you receive Covered Services within the geographic area served by a Host Blue, the Claims Administrator will remain responsible for doing what we agreed to in the Benefit Booklet.
+Under the BlueCard® Program, benefits will be provided for Covered Services received outside of the Claims Administrator's geographic service area (California), but within the BlueCard® Service Area.
+When you receive Covered

+Services within the geographic area served by a Host Blue, the Claims Administrator will remain responsible for doing what we agreed to in the Benefit Booklet.
 However, the Host Blue is responsible for contracting with and generally handling all interactions with its participating healthcare providers, including direct payment to the provider.

-The BlueCard® Program enables you to obtain Covered Services outside of California, from a healthcare provider participating with a Host Blue, where available.
+The BlueCard® Program enables you to obtain Covered Services within the BlueCard® Service Area, from a healthcare provider participating with a Host Blue, where available.
 The participating healthcare provider will automatically file a claim for the Covered Services provided to you, so there are no claim forms for you to fill out.
 You will be responsible for the member Copayment, Coinsurance and Deductible amounts, if any, as stated in this Benefit Booklet.